The question of how to get fit on a budget has interested me for a long time now.

 The great thing about a team sport is the huge motivation factor it brings.
 No one wants to let the team down because they couldn’t be bothered to get off the sofa.

 Maybe horse riding was your thing growing up?
-Why not join a local riding centre and get going again?
+Why not join a local riding center and get going again?

 You can take up running for little cost.
 Find yourself some decent running shoes, and that’s really all you need.
 You don’t need to spend money on fancy running clothes.